tyboe2013/KisiwaDesertScript/README.md

 ##### Keep all Tems
    - Set this to '1' if you wish to keep all Tems instead of releasing it

+##### Speed
+   - Set this to '1' if you wish to keep all Tems instead of releasing it

+##### Telegram Notification
+   - Set this to '1' if you wish to get Status Notifications (Encounter, Amount of Rebuys...)

+##### Set your speed for ALL Actions in %
+   - 100 is standard speed
+   - Attention, if going too fast or too slow you will definetly break something

 ## How-To

 ##### 1. Download the Script
-   You can Download the latest release [here](https://github.com/Muchacho13Scripts/KisiwaDesertScript/releases/latest)
+   - You can Download the latest release [here](https://github.com/Muchacho13Scripts/KisiwaDesertScript/releases/latest)

    Click on 'Assets' and download the LUA file